jchin1968/presentations/deck/automated-testing/overview/slides.md

   - BDD if for everyone
 - While proponents of Behat encourages BDD, they also feels it's ok to develop behat tests after the fact
 - this presentation is not about whether BDD is right or wrong for you but about the Behat tool
+- Create human-readable stories using a language called Gherkin to create tests based on the behavior (i.e. outcome)
+  - human-readable = understandable by non-programmers

 ---
 # Speaking in Gherkin